1. Work gets sidelined

 A lucrative side tournament introduced in 2018 features four-man teams from NCAA Division 1 schools eliminated early from the main event.

-The players will be seniors who have exhausted their eligibility in the NCAA, so the prize money is legal for the participants to accept.
+Since the players are seniors who have exhausted their eligibility in the NCAA, the prize money is legal for the participants to accept.

 8. A financial goose egg for most